oceanhackweek/ohw-resources/docs/prep/jupyterhub.md

     We are working on making Dask (and server) scaling faster, but no promises of faster scaling at this point.

-Similar to your server, please shutdown your dask clusters when you are done.
+Similar to your server, please shutdown your Dask clusters when you are done.

 ``` python
 cluster.shutdown()  # or cluster.close()